 Your credit score is a number derived from your overall credit report and is based primarily on how well you pay your bills and how much you owe.
 The higher your score, the more likely you are to get a loan... as well as a better interest rate on that loan.

 The score used by most lenders is the FICO score, which is a number that ranges between 300 and 850.
 VantageScore is another credit score, with numbers ranging from 501-990.

 Here are the primary pieces used to determine your credit score:

 - Paying bills on time.
 Lenders want customers who pay when expected.
-On-time payment will show up on your credit report and can raise your credit score.
-Late payments and how far overdue those payments are will lower your score, as will bankruptcies or accounts that have been turned over to collection agencies.
+On-time payments will show up on your credit report and can raise your credit score.
+Late payments - and how far overdue those payments are - will lower your score, as will bankruptcies or accounts that have been turned over to collection agencies.

-- Your goal should be to keep loan balances low; not to approach or exceed your credit card limits; and not to owe money to a large number of creditors.
+- Your goal should be to keep loan balances low; not approach or exceed your credit card limits; and not owe money to a large number of creditors.

 - To have a credit score, you need to have a credit history such as a credit card, car loan, student loan or home loan.
-In general, the longer your credit history, the more that will increase your score.
+In general, a longer credit history will help increase your score.
 If you’re just getting started and need to take out a loan, talk to your banker or a financial adviser about the best ways to approach establishing credit.